Did you know that smell is the human sense most related to memory?

 The natural state of our body is one of smelliness.

-But just because something is natural doesn’t mean it’s worth having!
+But just because something is natural doesn’t mean it’s worth having and you may want to swap that for a nice smelling scent.

 We doubt you’d be able to find a woman that prefers a man that smells “natural” over one that smells like a well-groomed guy who uses deodorant, body wash, and cologne to great effect.